piougy/CzechIdMng/Realization/frontend/README.md

 `npm install gulp`

-## Install the dependencies for client module
+## Install the dependencies for application module

-First go to directory **czechidm-client**.
+First go to directory **czechidm-app**.
 It is basic application module keep dependencies on other sub-module.
 This module will start whole application.

-`cd czechidm-client`
+`cd czechidm-app`

 Run script **modules-link** defined in package.json.
-This script will create directory **node_modules** in parent directory and create symlink on him in **czechidm-client**.
+This script will create directory **node_modules** in parent directory and create symlink on him in **czechidm-app**.
 This prevents the problem with multiple copies of React (https://facebook.github.io/react/warnings/refs-must-have-owner.html).
 The goal is to have only one node_modules directory (for all ours modules) with React.

 **IMPORTANT!** Module-link script does not work on Windows.
 If are you Windows user, then you have to create symlink on node_modules (in parent directory) manually (use command 'mklink /D').

 `npm run modules-link`

-Install basic dependencies for client module (will be common for all submodules ).
+Install basic dependencies for application module (will be common for all submodules ).

 `npm install`